engineyard/ey-cookbooks-stable-v7/CONTRIBUTING.md

 ## Instructions for creating a cookbook

 1. Clone the repository or pull the latest changes! `git clone` or `git fetch`.
 2. Install cookstyle this can be done with `gem install cookstyle`.
 This is required for the linting process.
+(Cook style version **1.25.1 or higher**
 3. If you're creating or migrating a base recipe that is used by the default chef process, make sure the recipe starts with `ey-` for example `ey-core`.
 4. Create your cookbook
 5. The metadata must have a version number in it